stacks-network/stacks/README.md

 This repository includes the specifications, standards, and schema for the Open Name System.

-All the schemas are in JSON format and the python packages provided allow you to start inspecting and playing around with them.
-Meanwhile, this README simply contains an overview of the specifications.
+All the schemas are in JSON format - this README contains an overview of the specifications and the python packages provided allow you to dig deep and start playing around with them.

 ### Getting Started